shaksham08/Go/README.md

 Now this `newCard` function will return more than one card so we need array

 Array :- Fixed length of things
-SLice :- An Array that can grow or shring
+Slice :- An Array that can grow or shrink

 These both should be defined with some data type so that we can store same type of data in this.